 - 1. Peasants and other people working in rural areas have the right to seek, receive, develop and impart information, including information about factors that may affect the production, processing, marketing and distribution of their products. - 2.
-States shall adopt appropriate measures to ensure that peasants and other people working in rural areas have access to transparent, timely and adequate information in a language and form and through means adequate to their cultural methods that ensure their effective participation in decision-making in matters that may affect their lives, land and livelihoods. - 3.
-Peasants and other people working in rural areas have the right to a fair, impartial and appropriate system of evaluation and certification of the quality of their products at the local, nation and international levels, and to participate in its formulation.
+States shall take appropriate measures to ensure that peasants and other people working in rural areas have access to relevant, transparent, timely and adequate information in a language and form and through means adequate to their cultural methods so as to promote their empowerment and to ensure their effective participation in decision-making in matters that may affect their lives, land and livelihoods. - 3.
+States shall take appropriate measures to promote the access of peasants and other people working in rural areas to a fair, impartial and appropriate system of evaluation and certification of the quality of their products at the local, national and international levels, and to promote their participation in its formulation.